kblomqvist/yasha/README.md

     BUILDERS = {"Yasha": yasha.scons.CBuilder()}
 )

-# See how the duplication of sources affects how you
+# See how the duplication of sources affect to paths
-# define the path of Yasha template files
-duplicate = 0
+duplicate = 1

 if duplicate:
     env.VariantDir("build", "src", duplicate=duplicate)